SimonDarksideJ/SimonDarksideJ.github.io/_posts/2006-09-26-game-programming-wiki-gpwiki.markdown

 tags: [game development]
 ---

-no Idea how I missed this one but here it is a full Wiki wholly for the Game development arena, easy to browse and choc full of useful info for the budding game designer/programmer.
+No idea how I missed this one but here it is a full Wiki wholly for the Game development arena, easy to browse and choc full of useful info for the budding game designer/programmer.

 Pah, back to burying my head in the sand now!

 [Link to Game Programming Wiki – GPWiki](http://gpwiki.org/)